What is a university-level policy?

-Of the policies that meet this definition, many are owned by units with far-reaching institutional impact such as UIC Human Resources, Faculty Affairs, or ACCC.
+Of the policies that meet this definition, many are owned by units with far-reaching institutional impact such as UIC Human Resources, Faculty Affairs, or Technology Solutions.
 One example is Employment of Relatives, a UIC Human Resources policy.

 Policies vs. Procedures.
 A policy must meet the criteria noted in the definition above.
 A procedure is a statement that outlines, often in a step-by-step fashion, how a policy will be implemented and by whom.
 The Committee on Policy approves policies, but not procedures.
 Procedures are developed by the unit that owns the policy.
 This allows the unit to update its procedures on a regular basis without having to return to the Committee for approval.

-- Transfer your existing policy to the Policy template and send it to the Office of the Provost for administrative review.
+- Transfer existing policy to the policy template and send it to the Committee on Policy for administrative review.

-- After clearing the administrative review, the policy will then follow the expedited approval process and will be considered by the Committee on Policy and next steps will be determined.
+- After clearing the administrative review, the policy will be considered by the Committee on Policy and next steps will be determined.

 Search for policies in the UIC Policy Library.
-Policies will be added to the library as the Office of the Provost works collaboratively with responsible units to approve new policies and transfer existing policies to the Policy on Policies template.
+Policies will be added to the library as the Committee on Policy works collaboratively with responsible units to approve new policies and transfer existing policies to the university policy template.
 Units that own specific policies are encouraged to post those policies on their websites as well, together with the procedures that are related to implementation of those policies.

-When a new policy is approved or an existing policy is transferred to the Policy on Policies template, the policy owner will notify all impacted parties.
-In addition, the updated policy or new policy will also be posted in the Announcements section of the Policy on Policies website.
+When a new policy is approved or an existing policy is transferred to the university policy template, the policy owner will notify all impacted parties.
+In addition, the updated policy or new policy will also be posted in the Announcements section of the policy website.

-The Office of the Provost is responsible for oversight of the policy development process and catalogs university-level policies on its website.
-For questions or additional information related to the policy development process or the Policy on Policies website, contact the Office of the Provost.
+The Committee on Policy is responsible for oversight of the policy development process and catalogs university-level policies on this website.
+For questions or additional information related to the policy development process or the policy website, contact the Commitee on Policy.